team1635/scout16/README.txt

 =================
 TODO

+1) clean duplicate NY matches from database;
+1.1) add scouting variable for robot dying during match.
+1.2) (bad crieteria I think) Level of 1-4 about how accurately do they drive.
+    (use the number of high goals)
+2) write code that will load the defenses from the api. (test on NY)
+3) write code that will compute the match stats using the defenses.
+4) write the team report to show the actual defenses, not the generic ones
+5) Make HTML report that works like getTeamReport, but returns all the teams with the stats as columns.
+For AJ's AppSheet scouting app.
+5) AJ is doing this.
+Playoff alliance building screen:
+    Only list teams that we can pick (below us);
+    If a team gets picked before we pick them, take them off the list.
+    Figure out what our picking criteria is.
+      Bogdan: pick high shooter.
+      Gus: robot shouldn't die first;

 1) figure out how the first row is to be inserted into current_;
 2) report.html should be dynamically generated (i.e. php)
 3) report.html should be called ourMatches.php